mero15/TapTap/README.md

 # TapTap
-A in-browser game similar to Piano Tiles.
+A in-browser game similar to Piano Tiles written without a framework!